SquareBracketAssociates/Booklet-TestingInPharo/Chapters/XTDD/XTDD.md

 #### Protip from expert Pharo developers
 Pharo pro developers know what they can gain from XTDD this is why they try to grab an instance as fast as they can and send this object a message.
-The best way is to write a test fixture and to execute.
+The best way is to write a test fixture and execute it.